Utsira: History

 There are remains from the Stone Age on the island.
 It has been populated since that time.
 Historically, the island was governed by Torvastad, based on the mainland, but on 1 July 1924 the island was separated and it was established as a separate municipality.
 At that time, a new municipal council was to be elected.
 It was intended that the twelve men on the interim council would be elected, but the official list of candidates listed eleven women and a man.
 This was not known to even the people involved until the day of the election and by then it was too late.
 Despite a legal challenge the twelve were elected and Aasa Helgesen, the local midwife, was elected the first Mayor of Utsira and the first female mayor in Norway.
 Helgesen was a successful Mayor until 1928.

 In 2004, Norsk Hydro installed a combined wind-hydrogen utility on Utsira.
 It is a full scale pilot project for energy self-sufficiency for a remote community.
 In periods when there is surplus wind energy, the excess power will be used for generating hydrogen by electrolysis.
 The hydrogen is stored, and is available for power generation in periods where there is little wind.
 Additional to this an energy storing flywheel exists to help out when for a short time more power is needed.

 Climate

-Utsira has an oceanic climate (Cfb) with short, cool summers and long, chilly winters with lots of rainfall.
+Utsira has an oceanic climate (Köppen: Cfb) with cool/mild summers and chilly winters with lots of rainfall.
+The climate is mild for the latitude; average lows in winter remain above freezing.
 The island has significant seasonal lag with February–March typically being the coldest months of the year while August is the warmest.
 The maritime position also renders low diurnal variation in temperature between day and night.
+The driest season is April - July while the wettest season is August - January.
+October on average get nearly three times as much precipitation as May.
+The extreme temperatures in Utsira ranged from -15.5 C on February 6, 1895 to 29.3 C on July 17, 2003.